Is Air France Safe? Safety Record, Fleet, Routes Analysis 2026

 Route network covers Europe, North America, the French overseas territories (notably the Caribbean, Réunion, French Polynesia), West and North Africa, the Middle East, India and East Asia.
 Post-2022 Russian airspace closure pushes Asia services to southern routings — Tokyo, Seoul, Shanghai, Beijing operate via Caucasian and Central Asian corridors with extended block times.

 - ›Air France 447 (2009): Loss of an A330-200 over the South Atlantic en route Rio-Paris.
+France's independent accident-investigation authority, the BEA, published its final report in 2012.
 The accident catalysed industry-wide pitot-tube replacement on A330/A340 fleets, mandated upset-prevention and recovery training across operators, and prompted ICAO and EASA action on loss-of-control prevention.
 Air France itself implemented systematic training changes.
+Reported here as historical, investigated record — not a current verdict.

 - ›Concorde Air France 4590 (2000): Historical hull loss, type retired by 2003.
 Cited for completeness.

-- ›Past decade: No fatal passenger accident.
-AirlineRatings records Air France with no fatal crash in the last ten years.
+- ›Past decade: AirlineRatings records Air France with no fatal crash in the last ten years.

 - ›IATA IOSA: Active registration.